 There are various ways to take in heroin for its potent effects.
 Some users choose to smoke, snort, or inhale it, while others inject it directly into the bloodstream.
 It all depends on the form of the drug they can get hold of and their personal preferences.

 Using heroin produces a sense of euphoria, and it is this rush that causes many teens and young adults to try the drug for the first time.
-Besides that surge of pleasure, there are other short-term effects of using H horse.
-These include:
+Besides that surge of pleasure, there are other short-term effects of using H horses.

 With prolonged usage, heroin can start to affect the brain and body permanently and lead to addiction.
 Here are some of the long-term effects of substance use.

 - Infection of the heart lining and valves

 - Potential collapsed veins.